-6640.
+- 6640.
 Security Analysis and Portfolio Management (3).
-Pr., FINA6630, graduate standing.
-Analysis of risk and strategies for developing efficient portfolios; qualitative and quantitative analysis of stocks and fixed income securities, theories, and techniques of security valuation; examination of securities markets and interest rate behavior in the context of national and international economic trends.
+Pr., FINA 6630, graduate standing.
+Analysis of risk and strategies for developing efficient portfolios; qualitative and quantitative analysis of stocks and fixed income securities, theories, and techniques of security valuation; examination of securities markets and interest rate behavior in the context of national and international economic trends. - 6700.
+Short-Term Financial Management (3).
+Pr., FINA 3610, graduate standing.
+To provide an interior and integrated treatment of cash management concepts utilizing valuation and cash flow time lines as integrating themes along with appropriate technology.
+Duplicate credit will not be allowed for FINA 4700 and FINA 6700. - 6750.

-- 6750.
 International Finance (3).
-Pr., FINA6000 or equivalent, graduate standing.
+Pr., FINA 6000 or equivalent, graduate standing.
 Analysis of theories and practices of international finance from internal and external perspectives.
 Emphasizes the international monetary system, foreign exchange markets, foreign risk exposure, international banking, foreign trade financing, and the management of multinationals.
-Duplicate credit not allowed for FINA4750 and FINA 6750. - 6900.
+Duplicate credit not allowed for FINA 4750 and FINA 6750. - 6900.
 Independent Study (1-3).
 Pr., graduate standing, permission of department head.
 Variable content outside of the classroom setting.
 May be repeated up to 6 hours. - 6970.
 Special Problems/Special Topics (3).
 Pr., graduate standing.
 Variable content within the classroom setting.
 May be repeated up to 6 hours.